GaryChengld/learn-30things-in-30days/day07-graphql/README.md

 }
 ```

-Now I want show more movie data to include stats and description
+Now I want show more movie data to include stars and description

 Http request body